-The GYROPLANE AVIATORS' MODEL CODE OF CONDUCT offers recommendations for all pilots who fly Light Sport Aircraft (LSA) and Amateur-Built (AB) gyroplanes, regardless of their ratings and privileges.
-It seeks to advance flight safety and airmanship in the LSA and AB gyroplane communities.
+The LIGHT SPORT AVIATORS' MODEL CODE OF CONDUCT (Code of Conduct) offers recommendations for all pilots who fly Light Sport Aircraft (LSA), regardless of their ratings and privileges.
+It seeks to advance flight safety, airmanship, and the LSA community.

 The Code of Conduct presents a vision of excellence in light sport aviation.
 Its principles both complement and supplement legal requirements.
 The Code of Conduct is not a standard, and is not intended to be implemented as such.